 \subsection{Results and Comparisons}

-\paragraph{In-domain results.} Following our ablation study (Sec.~\ref{subsec:exp-ablation}), we train RL-AWB with only five images per dataset.
-The same 5-shot protocol is applied to all deep learning baselines (C$^4$ ~\cite{yu2020cascading}, C$^5$ (5) ~\cite{afifi2021cross}, PCC ~\cite{Wei2023ColorCF}), with an additional fully-trained C$^5$ using its 3-fold protocol (C$^5$ (full)) as an upper bound.
-Illumination estimation performance is evaluated using the angular error (in degrees) between estimated and ground-truth illuminants, where lower values indicate better estimation accuracy.
-Each model is evaluated on the complete test set using angular error; results appear in Tab.~\ref{tab:training_results}.

-Among statistical methods, SGP-LRD achieves the lowest errors on both NCC and LEVI.
-Furthermore, SGP-LRD with RL-AWB parameter tuning outperforms the same algorithm using manually optimized fixed parameters, highlighting the benefit of instance-level parameter tuning over dataset-level optimization.
-Under the 5-shot setting, RL-AWB attains the best median and mean angular errors, offering a superior accuracy-data trade-off in the few-shot regime.
+Experimental results in \cref{tab:statistical_results} show that the proposed SGP-LRD consistently outperforms other statistical baselines, yielding the minimum angular errors on both NCC and LEVI datasets.
+Following our ablation study (\cref{subsec:exp-ablation}), we train RL-AWB using only 5 images per dataset.
+In contrast, all learning-based baselines (FFCC ~\cite{barron2017fast}, C$^4$~\cite{yu2020cascading}, C$^5$~\cite{afifi2021cross}, FC$^4$~\cite{hu2017fc4}, PCC~\cite{Wei2023ColorCF}, GCC~\cite{chang2025gcc}, ePCC~\cite{liu2026color}) are trained on the full training sets according to their official three-fold cross-validation protocols.
+As shown in \cref{tab:cross_dataset_vertical_tsi}, our proposed RL-AWB framework further enhances illuminant estimation performance.
+Despite the minimal supervision (5 training images), RL-AWB remains competitive with fully-trained models, showcasing a superior accuracy-data trade-off in the few-shot regime.

-\paragraph{Cross-dataset generalization.} As summarized in Tab.~\ref{tab:cross_dataset_vertical_tsi}, all existing learning-based baselines suffer from a substantial performance drop under cross-dataset evaluation: for both NCC$\rightarrow$LEVI and LEVI$\rightarrow$NCC, the median and worst-25\% errors increase markedly compared to their in-dataset results.
-This degradation reflects the impact of domain and sensor shift, the two datasets differ in scene content and camera characteristics, making models trained on one dataset difficult to generalize to the other.
+Existing learning-based baselines suffer from a substantial performance degradation under cross-dataset evaluation.
+Specifically, for both NCC$\rightarrow$ LEVI and LEVI$\rightarrow$ NCC, the median and worst-25\% errors increase markedly compared to their in-dataset counterparts.
+This degradation highlights the severe impact of domain and sensor shifts, as the two datasets differ significantly in both scene content and camera characteristics, hindering the generalization of models trained on a single domain.
 Rather than directly regressing illuminant RGB as in deep learning-based methods, RL-AWB focuses on adaptively tuning the control parameters of SGP-LRD on a per-image basis.
-Illumination estimation is then performed by the underlying statistical model, whose inherent robustness to distribution shifts supports reliable cross-dataset generalization.
-These results show that combining statistical estimation with reinforcement learning effectively mitigates the severe generalization degradation typical of purely learning-based methods.
-Fig.~\ref{fig:comparison} shows qualitative results of cross-sensor performance on several nighttime scenes from the NCC and LEVI datasets.
+Illuminant estimation is then performed by the underlying statistical model, whose inherent robustness to distribution shifts supports reliable cross-dataset generalization.
+These results show that combining statistical estimation with reinforcement learning effectively mitigates the severe generalization degradation typical of purely learning-based methods. \cref{fig:comparison} shows qualitative results of cross-sensor performance on several nighttime scenes from NCC and LEVI datasets.